-Brain Child Fund is a non-profit company that coaches parents to build a sustainable support structure around every special needs child to help him/her finish strong.
+The Brain Child Fund is a non-profit company that coaches parents to build a sustainable support structure around every special needs child to help them finish strong.

 Why this approach is so effective:

 Healing the hearts, restoring HOPE and equipping parents to address the roots of problems instead of the fruit.
-This empowers parents, teachers and medical professionals do engage and to overcome.
+This empowers parents, teachers, and medical professionals to engage and overcome.

 Working in partnership with our fundraising families, Tree of Hope supports over 1,000 individual campaigns, providing the governance and financial capability to allow parents to fundraise professionally and legitimately.
 It is not possible for a charity to be established to support one child, but having a Tree of Hope campaign allows parents to fundraise with a registered charity, specifically for the benefit of their child.

-HOSTS for HOSPITALS host-home lodging is available for all patient-families without restriction to age, race, religion, family size, type of illness, length of stay, geographic origins or medical institution provided the guests:
+HOSTS for HOSPITALS host-home lodging is available for all patient-families without restriction to age, race, religion, family size, type of illness, length of stay, geographic origin or medical institution, provided the guests:

 - have a permanent home to which to return

 - can take care of themselves at the host-home